calcmogul/controls-engineering-in-frc/README.md

 #### Motion planning

-* Add derivations for trapezoidal and S-curve profiles to the derivations appendix.
+* Add derivations for trapezoid and S-curve profiles to derivations appendix
 * Configuration spaces
   * See [this post](https://www.chiefdelphi.com/t/multi-segement-arm-or-hilo-arm-interferences/340751/11)
     on using configuration spaces for mechanism collision avoidance